imagekit-developer/imagekit-dotnet/README.md

 **10\.
 Delete FileVersion**

-Accepts an object of class `DeleteFileVersionRequest` specifying the parameters to be used to delete file version.
+Accepts an object of class `DeleteFileVersionRequest` specifying the parameters to be used to delete the file version.
 All parameters specified in the [documentation here](https://docs.imageKit.io/api-reference/media-api/delete-file-version) can be passed via their setter functions to get the results.

 ```cs
 DeleteFileVersionRequest deleteFileVersionRequest = new DeleteFileVersionRequest();